 - Provide the shipment tracking info to the shoppers.

-Facebook Marketplace facilitates the customer to put up the request for the order cancellations, order return, or reach out for any type of help like order late or missing, product damage or not as described, or for any other question.
+Facebook Marketplace facilitates the customer to request the order cancellations, order return, or reach out for any type of help like order late or missing, product damage or not as described, or for any other question.

 For everything related to the post-purchase phase, Facebook connects you to the buyers directly.
 Nevertheless, all sellers need to abide by these terms:

 - Ensure that communication to the buyers takes place only with emails.